diybitcoinhardware/embit/docs/README.md

 # Overview

-`embit` is designed to run both on full Python 3 or with [MicroPython](https://micropython.org/) on embedded devices.
-It uses [libsecp256k1](https://github.com/bitcoin-core/secp256k1) maintained by [Bitcoin Core](https://bitcoincore.org/) team for elliptic curve operations, and everything else is implemented in python.
+`embit` is a bitcoin library designed to run either with Python 3 on a PC or with [MicroPython](https://micropython.org/) on embedded devices.

+For cryptography it uses [libsecp256k1](https://github.com/bitcoin-core/secp256k1) library maintained by [Bitcoin Core](https://bitcoincore.org/) team for elliptic, and everything else is implemented in python.

 ## Supported features: